nictrix/webapp_worker/README.markdown

 ## Example Output of waw

-See if Webapp Worker can parse the jobs file and show you all the jobs it can run form the file
+See if Webapp Worker can parse the jobs file and show you all the jobs it can run from the file

 	$ waw -e local -f config/jobs.yml -j
 	Job File: config/jobs.yml